 Next, in the middle of the flowchart shown in Figure 1.2, is the adjudication process.
-The adjudication process allows the defendant to respond to the charges brought against him or her, requires the government to prove its case (if the defendant claims that he or she is not guilty), and allows a judge or jury to decide whether the defendant is legally guilty or not guilty.
+The adjudication process allows the defendant to respond to the charges brought against them, requires the government to prove its case (if the defendant claims they are not guilty), and allows a judge or jury to decide whether the defendant is legally guilty or not guilty.
 Once an indictment or information has been filed with the trial court, the accused is scheduled for arraignment.